How To: Manage RDS Connections from AWS Lambda Serverless Functions

 Someone asked a great question on my How To: Reuse Database Connections in AWS Lambda post about how to end the unused connections left over by expired Lambda functions:

 I'm playing around with AWS lambda and connections to an RDS database and am finding that for the containers that are not reused the connection remains.
 I found before that sometimes the connections would just die eventually.
 I was wondering, is there some way to manage and/or end the connections without needing to wait for them to end on their own?
 The main issue I'm worried about is that these unused connections would remain for an excessive amount of time and prevent new connections that will actually be used from being made due to the limit on the number of connections.

-Overall, I’ve found that Lambda is pretty good about closing database connections when the container expires, but even if it does it reliably, it still doesn’t solve the MAX CONNECTIONS problem.
-Here are a few strategies that I’ve used to deal with this issue.
+Overall, I've found that Lambda is pretty good about closing database connections when the container expires, but even if it does it reliably, it still doesn't solve the MAX CONNECTIONS problem.
+Here are several strategies that I've used to deal with this issue.

 1. Implement a good caching strategy

 As your application scales, use something like REDIS to cache common data queries.
 REDIS's

 maxclient default is 65,000, far greater than the connection limits for RDS.
 You should also design your application to ONLY create a connection to RDS when you need to.
 It's possible that your thousands of concurrent requests might not actually need a database connection if they get data from a cache or are performing another action.
 Your

 connect() call should always be INSIDE your handler and only called when your flow requires a connection.

 2. Lower your connection timeouts

 root account the